NaviCisco/StoneMistress/README.md

 ## Overview
-The Stone Mistress consists of a 4-Stages Phaser and a Chorus unit in chain, modulated by a single LFO generator.\
+The Stone Mistress consists of a Phaser and a Chorus unit in chain, modulated by a single LFO generator.\
 \
 ![iamge alt](https://github.com/NaviCisco/StoneMistress/blob/73539c8d28a7e338106b711aa7d24e4219356605/images/StoneMistressDiagram.png)

+### Phaser
+The phaser unit is modeled after the Electro-Harmonix Small Stone EH4800 Phase Shifter.
+The phase shifting effect is achieved by chaining together four All Pass filters; for this reason, it is also said to be a "four stages pedal".

 ## How to install
 ### Windows